If you’ve helped drive revenue in your company the last few years, you've probably discussed how to make revenue more predictable.

 DevOps is often described as a set of practices, a set of methods, and a culture.
 It has been revolutionary in its efforts to change the way code is developed and deployed.

-RevOps is similar in being a set of practices and a culture.
+RevOps is similar.
+It too is a set of practices and a culture.
 It is working to change the way teams work together to generate revenue.

 In both cases, they should be considered a movement rather than a technology or a role.

 DevOps seeks to align Developer teams with IT Operations.
-Whereas, as stated above, RevOps seeks to align the GTM teams of Sales, Marketing, CS, and Operations.
+Whereas, as stated above, RevOps works to align the Sales teams, Marketing teams, CS teams, and Operations teams.

-It didn't take a lot of analysis for DevOps teams to discover that large, bloated releases always slowed down their projects.
-They also proved to be a consistent cause of failures.
-To remedy this, they turned to both Agile and Lean frameworks.
+It didn't take a lot of analysis for DevOps to know that large, bloated releases were an issue.
+They caused projects to be slow.
+And they created more failure points.
+To fix this, Devs turned to both Agile and Lean frameworks.

 The Agile/Lean approach broke large projects into smaller pieces that could be iterated upon.
-It also helped Development teams to process these smaller pieces faster and pass them along to the next team.
-In essence, it created more integration points between teams, helping them to further align.
+It also helped Dev teams to process these smaller pieces faster and pass them along to the next team.
+So, it created more integration points between teams.
+It helped them to further align.

 RevOps is working through a similar process with GTM teams.
-By breaking apart GTM projects into smaller, iterative activities, those teams can both execute faster and find more alignment points.
+It too is breaking apart GTM projects into smaller, iterative activities.
+And it's helping those teams to execute faster and find more alignment points across the customer journey.

 So, what do all these similarities mean for RevOps?
-First, most of the RevOps initiatives that were started in the last few years should be foundational in nature.
-It's likely they will be ongoing, multi-year efforts.
+First, most of the revenue operations initiatives that were started in the last few years will serve as your foundation.

 Given that, expect more investment in: